How Much Does a McDonald's Franchise Cost? $1.2M–$2.6M

-TL;DR: A McDonald's Australia franchise costs $1.2M--$2.6M to open.
-Ongoing fees total 8--9% of gross revenue before rent, which the franchisor charges separately.
-Strong performers earn $350K--$500K+ pre-tax, but the capital at risk is substantial.
-With a 4.60/10 risk score (FranchiseInsights Analysis, 2026), it's a moderate-risk, high-capital commitment.
+TL;DR: A McDonald's Australia franchise costs $1.2M–$2.6M to open.
+Ongoing fees total 8–9% of gross revenue before rent, which the franchisor charges separately.
+Strong performers earn $350K–$500K+ pre-tax on $3.5M+ revenue, but median performers and below face thinner returns on substantial capital.
+With a 4.60/10 risk score (FranchiseInsights Analysis, 2026), it's a moderate-risk, high-capital, high-control commitment — not a passive investment.

 Franchise Cost Guide 2026